gigatribal/gigatribal.github.io/projects/project-4.md

 <li>being able to log in and making sure only logged in users can view the web app outside of the landing page
 <li>finding users to test our web app</li>

+The feedback we got was quite constructive besides their comments on how great the app was.

 <img class="ui image" src="../images/MoarChow homepage.jpg">